BirdeeHub/birdeevim/README.md

 Both are in the root directory of this repo.
 And the help.
 Other than that, it is all lua.

+#### Attention!!
+This repo is unfinished!
+    The flake scheme itself is very useable.
+    The lua config itself still leaves many things to be desired.
+        I'm not the most seasoned at neovim config.
+        But its regular, I'm having regular nvim lua problems.

 To learn to use this flake and get an overview of how it works,

 see :help birdee.flake